mgalgs/iktest/README.md

 ValueError: The file cannot be reopened.
 ```

-If you *reload* your page it will load(!).
+If you *reload* your page it will work(!).
 However, the thumbnails that
 got generated won't actually be valid.
 Compare the urls from your web
 browser to: